ray-project/ray/doc/source/train/user-guides/persistent-storage.rst

 - **Checkpointing and fault tolerance**: Saving checkpoints to a persistent storage location allows you to resume training from the last checkpoint in case of a node failure.
+  See :ref:`train-checkpointing` for a detailed guide on how to set up checkpointing.
 - **Post-experiment analysis**: A consolidated location storing data from all trials is useful for post-experiment analysis such as accessing the best checkpoints and hyperparameter configs after the cluster has already been terminated.
 - **Bridge with downstream serving/batch inference tasks**: With a configured storage, you can easily access the models